blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 Unfortunately, this causes problems when you start composing schemas (e.g. with entity type inheritance)

 If supertypes themselves specify one of these `{ "unevaluatedProperties": false }`, they are not able to be part of an `allOf` validator, as they will error as soon as they see properties that are not part of the root schema itself.
 When composing schemas that all contain `{ "unevaluatedProperties": false }`, each schema will disallow any other properties which they do not define.
-Using the following JSON Schema as an example:
+Using the following (ordinary) JSON Schema as an example:

 ```json
 {